Online Banking—Simple Steps to Protect Yourself from Bank Fraud

 Avoid phishing attacks: Look at your email inbox with a skeptical eye

 Phishing is a popular way for crooks to steal personal information by way of email, where a crook will look to phish (“fish”) personal and financial information out of you.
 No two phishing emails look alike.
-They can range from a request from a stranger posing as a lawyer who wants you to assist with a bank transfer—to an announcement about (phony) lottery winnings, “Just send us your bank information and we’ll send your prize to you!”
+They can range from a request from a stranger posing as a lawyer who wants you to help with a bank transfer—to an announcement about (phony) lottery winnings.
+“Just send us your bank information and we’ll send your prize to you!”
 Those are a couple of classics.
 However, phishing emails have become much more sophisticated in recent years.
-Now, slicker hackers will pose as banks, online stories, and credit card companies, often using well-designed emails that look almost the same as the genuine article.
+Now, slicker hackers will pose as banks, online stores, and credit card companies, often using well-designed emails that look almost the same as the genuine article.

 Be skeptical about calls as well.
 Fraudsters use the phone too.